okeeffed/cheat-sheets/GraphQL/GraphQL.md

 What we can do is have an outside server to give us some data in our current approach.

 That way, we will need to spin up a second server.
+We can use JSON server to act as another source of data.